As part of our My Whole Self campaign for workplace culture change, we have developed a range of resources for you to use at work and beyond.

-Everything you need to get your organisation involved in My Whole Self can be found in our campaign toolkit, including suggested social media posts and website or newsletter copy.
+Everything you need to know to help plan your organisation’s involvement in My Whole Self Day can be found in our campaign toolkit, including activities, resources, social media posts, and more.

 Download (PDF): Campaign toolkit